Updated June 2, 2026

 The second rung is respected trade and industry publications: sector-specific outlets where your specific expertise is most directly relevant and most valued.
 A healthcare executive in Harvard Business Review is impressive; a healthcare executive with bylines in Modern Healthcare and NEJM Catalyst has demonstrated domain authority to the exact buyer and peer audience that matters most for their business objectives, and those credits carry significant weight when pitching generalist business media next.

-Trade publication editors are more accessible than tier-1 generalist editors, more receptive to subject-matter expertise over name recognition, and often faster to publish.
-Aiming for two to three trade publication placements in the first 60-90 days of a systematic program is realistic.
-These placements do three things simultaneously: they build a publication track record, they generate the AI search citations that matter commercially (40% of B2B buyers start vendor research with AI tools, per 6sense 2025), and they demonstrate to tier-1 editors that you have an established publishing voice.
+Trade publication editors are often more accessible than tier-1 generalist editors, more receptive to subject-matter expertise over name recognition, and frequently faster to publish.
+A handful of trade publication placements early in a systematic program is a realistic goal.
+These placements do three things simultaneously: they build a publication track record, they generate the AI search citations that increasingly matter commercially as more B2B buyers rely on AI tools to synthesize their needs and shortlist vendors (6sense), and they demonstrate to tier-1 editors that you have an established publishing voice.
+Because many AI retrieval systems now index fresh content quickly, even tier-2 trade placements can begin entering AEO and GEO citation pools soon after they publish — making early-ladder placements commercially productive sooner than they once were.

 Tier 3: Tier-1 Generalist Business Media